m-jahn/cell-economy-models/README.md

 ### Solving the model

 The model was ported from the GAMS language to Python using the GEKKO optimization toolbox.
-The model can be solved locally or using a remote server as described by the GEKKO auhtors, see:
+The model can be solved locally or using a remote server as described by the GEKKO authors, see:
 - GEKKO web page: http://apmonitor.com/wiki/index.php/Main/GekkoPythonOptimization
 - GEKKO documentation: https://gekko.readthedocs.io/en/latest/